The Jenks Classic

-Speaker Point Scale, updated: Speed is fine, and clarity is important.
+Speaker Point Scale updated: Speed is fine, and clarity is important.
 If you are not clear I will yell out “Clear.”
-Average national circuit debate starts at 28.4, Good is 28.5-28.9 (many national circuit rounds end up in this range), Excellent 29-29.9, Perfect 30 (I have given 3 in 16 years judging).
+Average national circuit debate starts at 28.4, Good is 28.5-28.9 (many national circuit rounds end up in this range), Excellent 29-29.9, Perfect 30 (I have given 3 in 16 years judging) they all went on to win the NDT at some point.
 I will punish your points if you are excessively rude to your opponents or partner during a round.

 Paperless Debating (most of this is old and not necessary anymore):